SamAlber/2-tier-architecture/README.md

 - **High Availability**:

   - Multiple NAT Gateways ensure that if one AZ fails, resources in other AZs can still access the internet.

+- **Cost Considerations**:

+  - Avoids cross-AZ data transfer costs by keeping NAT Gateways in the same AZ as the private subnets.

 ### High Availability and Fault Tolerance